Point of sale display restrictions for tobacco and e-cigarette retailers

 The display of tobacco products is prohibited in retail outlets in South Australia.

 Under the regulations, tobacco products must not be visible from anywhere inside or outside a retail outlet.
 Tobacco products include cigarettes, cigars and any non-tobacco product that is designed for smoking.
-This includes cigarette packets, shisha tobacco, cartons, single cigars, loose tobacco, cigarette papers
+This includes cigarette packets, shisha tobacco, cartons, single cigars, loose tobacco, cigarette papers and filters.

 Matches and cigarette lighters are not considered to be tobacco products and therefore can be displayed.

-The ban also applies to vending machines and
+The ban also applies to vending machines and duty free shops.
+Pictures of tobacco products are not permitted to be shown.

 You may display one prescribed tobacco notice inside your premises which shows that you sell tobacco.